-The Director of the Division of Real Estate adopts the following permanent rule entitled, 5-1-2 Mortgage Loan Originator Disclosures, according to her authority as found in § 12-61-910.3, C.R.S.
+The Board of Mortgage Loan Originators adopts the following permanent rule entitled 5-1-2 Mortgage Loan Originator Disclosures, according to its statutory authority in section 12-61-910.3, C.R.S.

 The notice proposes to update rule 5-1-2.
-The rule establishes disclosures for mortgage loan originators.
+The rule establishes required disclosures for mortgage loan originators.

-Section 12-61-914, C.R.S. requires mortgage loan originators, within three business days after receipt of a loan application or any moneys from a borrower, to disclose specific details of a loan transaction to the borrower.
-These details include, but are not limited to: the annual percentage rate; finance charge; amount financed; total amount of all payments; third party costs; and terms of a lock-in agreement.
-The Director has learned that uncertainty exists in the mortgage industry regarding how and when to provide such disclosures.
+Section 12-61-914, C.R.S., requires mortgage loan originators, within three (3) business days after receipt of a loan application or any money from a borrower, to disclose specific details of a loan transaction to the borrower.
+These details include, but are not limited to: the annual percentage rate, finance charge, amount financed, total amount of all payments, third party costs, and terms of a lock-in agreement.
+The Board has learned that uncertainty exists in the mortgage industry regarding how and when to provide such disclosures.

-The purpose of this rule is to ensure that disclosures, set forth in § 12-61-914, C.R.S., are met and that borrowers are provided with accurate and clear disclosures regarding their mortgage loan transaction.
+The purpose of this rule is to ensure that disclosures, as set forth in section 12-61-914, C.R.S., are met and that borrowers are provided with accurate and clear disclosures regarding their mortgage loan transaction.

-- A. "Truth-in-Lending Disclosure" means the disclosure form established by the Truth in Lending Act, specific to regulation Z, appendices H-2, H-3, H-4(a), (b), (c) and (d). - B. "Good Faith Estimate Disclosure" means the disclosure form established in the Real Estate Settlement Procedures Act, part 3500, appendix C. - C. "Rate" means the teaser rate, payment rate or interest rate used to determine a borrower's monthly payment or deferred interest specific to reverse mortgage transactions. - D. "Teaser rate" means a temporary and often low introductory rate on an adjustable rate mortgage. - E. "Payment rate" means the rate used to determine a borrower's monthly payment. - F. "Interest rate" means the rate used to calculate a borrower's monthly interest payment. - G. "Payment Type" means principal and interest, interest only or negative amortization. - H. "Fixed Term" means the length of time a teaser rate, payment rate or interest rate is fixed and will not adjust. - I. "Index" means the index for an adjustable rate mortgage. - J. "Initial Adjustment Cap" means the limit on how much the interest or payment rate can change at the first adjustment period. - K. "Life Cap" means the limit on how much the interest or payment rate can change over the life of the loan. - L. "Front End Compensation" means the total compensation charged to the borrower that inures to the benefit of the mortgage loan originator and the mortgage company for which the mortgage loan originator is an officer, partner, member, contractor, independent contractor, exclusive agent or employee. - M. "Back End Compensation" means the total compensation paid by the funding lender that inures to the benefit of the mortgage loan originator and the mortgage company for which the mortgage loan originator is an officer, partner, member, contractor, independent contractor, exclusive agent or employee.
+- A. "Truth-in-Lending Disclosure" means the disclosure form established by the Truth in Lending Act, specific to Regulation Z, appendices H-2, H-3, H-4(a), (b), (c), and (d). - B. "Good Faith Estimate Disclosure" means the disclosure form established in the Real Estate Settlement Procedures Act, part 3500, appendix C. - C. "Rate" means the teaser rate, payment rate, or interest rate used to determine a borrower's monthly payment or deferred interest specific to reverse mortgage transactions. - D. "Teaser Rate" means a temporary and often low introductory rate on an adjustable rate mortgage.

+- E. "Payment Rate" means the rate used to determine a borrower's monthly payment. - F. "Interest Rate" means the rate used to calculate a borrower's monthly interest payment. - G. "Payment Type" means principal and interest, interest only, or negative amortization. - H. "Fixed Term" means the length of time a teaser rate, payment rate, or interest rate is fixed and will not adjust. - I. "Index" means the index for an adjustable rate mortgage. - J. "Initial Adjustment Cap" means the limit on how much the interest or payment rate can change at the first adjustment period. - K. "Life Cap" means the limit on how much the interest or payment rate can change over the life of the loan.

-This rule applies to mortgage loan originators as that term is defined in § 12-61-902(6), C.R.S. and includes those persons who originate a mortgage, offer to originate a mortgage, act as a mortgage loan originator, or offer to act as a mortgage loan originator.
-This rule applies to all individuals required to be licensed pursuant to § § 12-61-902 and 12-61-903, C.R.S.
+This rule applies to mortgage loan originators as that term is defined in section 12-61-902(6), C.R.S., and includes those persons who originate a mortgage, offer to originate a mortgage, act as a mortgage loan originator, or offer to act as a mortgage loan originator.